 Therefore, keeping regular trims could help keep all parts uniform if this is what you desire most for achieving an even look across all sections throughout each strand type present within mane itself!

 Your Hair Weight

-In some cases the weight of your hair can cause your curls to straighten.
+In some cases the weight of your natural hair can cause your curls to straighten.

 This phenomenon is known as ‘gravitational pull’, and occurs when the weight of your hair against gravity pulls it down and outwards.

 As a result, gravity causes individual strands of curled or wavy hair to fall into a more relaxed shape instead of maintaining their coiled pattern.